RicardoIT-Web/Love_Running_Members_log/README.md

 ![First Name Validation](views/docs/images/fnamevalidation.jpg)

 The application will also ask the User for a last name.
 This step will also have the same validation check as the request for the first name.
-It is important to stress that a last name is required also in order to avoid other Users from logging their runs on other Users logs with the same name.
+It is important to stress that a last name is also required in order to avoid Users with the same first name from logging their runs on other Users logs with the same first name.
+The application will search through the gspreadsheet to ensure that the first name AND last name are unique.

-Once the last name is provided, the application triggers another welcom message but with the name of the User included to make it more personalised.
+Once the last name is provided, the application triggers another welcome message but with the name of the User included to make it more personalised.

 ![Personalised Welcome Message](views/docs/images/personalisedwelcomemessage.jpg)